Photobucket Content and Google Search:

 - It will say that this image/page is not live, it'll ask for some text on the page, you can enter Photobucket for it to search for the cached version.

-If you do not have access to your account you can walk through the process to recover it here.
+If you do not have access to your account you can recover it here.